Celebrate the magic of the festive season with a trip to a Christmas market, at home or on a short break abroad

 There’s also a daily programme of music and children’s shows, including joining Santa for a weekend breakfast.
 You can enjoy food, drink and winter ambience in the Ski Hutte bar, Alp Chalet restaurant and cosy ‘Kuh Stall’, complete with its real log fire.

 London's Winter Wonderland

-Family favourite Winter Wonderland returns to London's Hyde Park with a host of Christmas-themed fun and activities, including big-top shows, an observation wheel and huge Christmas market.
+Massive family favourite Winter Wonderland returns to London's Hyde Park with a host of Christmas-themed fun and activities, including big-top shows, rides and huge Christmas market.